"The

 and supporting missions.
 He came under intense pressure and attack as

 other healing ministers began to pull back.
-He style, which was always
+His style, which was always

-felt called to build a Bible school in Phoenix, Arizona.
-Someone donated
+felt called to build a Bible school in Arizona.
+Someone donated 1250

-1250 acres of land, which he dubbed Miracle Valley.
-He also began shifting
+acres of land near Palominos, which he dubbed Miracle Valley.
+He also

 Allen